-Your data will not ordinarily be shared with recipients outside of the European Union (EU).
+Your data will not ordinarily be shared with recipients outside of the European Economic Area (EEA).

-In the absence of an adequacy decision we will obtain your explicit consent before transferring any information to a recipient outside the EU and advise you of any potential risks involved.
+In the absence of an adequacy decision we will obtain your explicit consent before transferring any information to a recipient outside the EEA and advise you of any potential risks involved.

 How long will we keep your data?

 Our standard retention policy is 10 years for staff records from the end of any employment period.
 For candidates who are unsuccessful we will retain application related documents including interview notes for 2 years.

 In respect of your personal data being processed by Express Solicitors Limited:

 - You have the right to ask us what personal data we are processing about you and request access to or copies of that information.

 - You have the right to request that your personal data which is inaccurate, or incomplete is rectified.